dkeidar/Analyrics/README.md

-This is Analyrics.
-A personal project of mine.
+# This is Analyrics.
+A personal project of mine as an excuse to learn a wide range of skills and libraries.
 The goal is to take what The Pudding, a data journalism site, did with their "Largest Vocabulary in Hip Hop" project and make it more interactive across any genre.
 The project can be found at https://pudding.cool/projects/vocabulary/ .